vinnymeller/nix-serena-mcp/README.md

 # Serena MCP Flake

+## NOTE: doesn't work quite yet

+Serena seems to do lots of not totally nix friendly stuff.
+Currently having issues with `setup_runtime_dependencies` methods

 Nix flake for the [Serena MCP Server](https://github.com/oraios/serena).

 The Serena configuration file, in this Nix version (see patch), will be located at `$HOME/.config/serena/serena_config.yml`.